jstevensog/computrol-mock/README.md

 sudo compurol-mock -D /dev/ttyUSB1 &
 ```

+NOTE: Runing in the foreground will prevent computrol-mock receiving register commands (see below) from the console.
+I will be soon adding a file socket to allow commands to be sent when computrol-mock is running in the background.

 As it was initially used to test the protocol in the LFI app for GT, every time a request is received from the GT board, holding registers >13 are incremented.